 - Be mindful of the feelings of your employees, especially when communicating your plans.
 You may lose key members of staff if they fear their jobs are in jeopardy.

-- Under EU rules, businesses with more than 50 employees have to notify their employees and discuss any changes likely to affect their jobs.
+- Businesses with more than 50 employees have to notify their employees and discuss any changes likely to affect their jobs.
 Penalties for non-compliance can be severe.

 "Selling a business is a very distracting process for management.
 Be careful not to take your eye off the ball, or the performance of your business could deteriorate at the exact moment when the buyer is examining it." - Brian Hayden, Hayden Associates